professorbk/professorbk.github.io/_posts/2024-02-08-table-tennis-competitive-mentality.md

 - Do read some books/articles about psychology in Sports.
 Everyone will get better at the physical trainings, sooner or later.
 However, only a few has the mindset/mentality of a winner/fierce competitor.
 The first step to win is to believe in winning.
 In this context, "fake it until you make it" does make sense.

 - Do spend a lot of time on the fundamental moves instead of the "fancy" ones.
 The fancy moves are rarely used in the game; the fundamentals decide the game.
 The difference between a pro and an amateur is that the pro does the fundamental moves much more and much better.
 From my experience/observation (I'm not a pro), in the long run, the ones who do the fundamentals right from the start can maximize their potential and go very far, while the ones who do/invent "their own moves" instead of the fundamentals will just stuck midway and will not progress much.
 Why are the movements of the pros "kind of similar" to each other?
 Because there were countless people who experimented with various moves, for a long time; then they came up with the thing called "fundamentals".
 Don't reinvent the wheels, unless you are a genius.
-Did Ma Long reinvent the wheels?
+Does Ma Long reinvent the wheels?

+- Be humble with confidence, and be confident with humbleness.

-- Do keep the negative emotions from Table Tennis stay in the Table Tennis zone.
+- Do keep the negative emotions from Table Tennis stay just in the Table Tennis zone.
 This is a Sports, a Game, not life.

 - Do play casual if you don't like being competitive or playing competitive is too much for you.
 There is nothing wrong with that.
 You will gradually get better, it just takes longer time.